 Die Out: Christmas Shopping At The Mall

 Christmas shopping doesn’t need to die out altogether, but spending all day at the mall hopping from store to store is quite an unappealing idea.
 Malls are already becoming less popular, especially during the coronavirus pandemic.
 And of course, in 2020 online shopping has reached a new level.
-According to the New York Times, this holiday season an estimated three billion packages will be shipped.
+According to the New York Times, in the 2020 holiday season, an estimated three billion packages were shipped.
+And now in 2021, Oberlo.com predicts that by the end of this year, there will have been over 230 million US digital buyers—a 1.32 percent increase from 2020.
 And honestly, why go to the mall when you can Christmas shop from the comfort of your own home?

 Save: Spending Time With Family